 It’s a long history but here are a few paragraphs about my journey to this time and place.

-When I was a boy I was intrigued by the emerging art and graphic design of the 1960’s.
-I left school in 1963 and started my working life in the somewhat Dickensian workshop of an art gallery in Stoke on Trent.
-I was to learn about the business of picture framing and art restoration.
+As a boy I was intrigued by the emerging art and graphic design scene of the 1960’s.
+I left school in 1963 and started my working life in the Dickensian workshop of an art business where I was to learn about picture framing and art restoration.

-Following a recession in the late 1980’s I returned to industry as a freelance business consultant and over the next few busy decades I started to look for future creative directions.
+Following the UK recession of the late 1980’s I returned to industry as a business consultant and continued to develop my art in my spare time.

-In 2013 I was able to burn my industrial bridges and start a new creative journey towards this time and place.
+In 2013 I was able to burn my industrial bridges and start a new creative journey.
+I returned to my photographic roots in 2019.

 It has been a very long and happy journey but it’s not over yet…